kiroro100700/ModVAR/readme.md

 ---

- This repository mainly support 3 different workflow:
+ This repository mainly support 4 different workflow:

 - Train and evaluate your own ModVAR model with chosen dataset.
 - Evaluate a trained ModVAR model on specific dataset and access scoring result in an output file.
-- Extracting DNA pretraining embeded features.(Protein and cancer-omics extraction(pretraining) modules are being organized and will be provided later.)
+- Extracting DNA and Protein pretraining embeded features by pretrained models.
+- Pretrain your own tabular model(cancer-omics).

 First you need to cd into the code directory to call the command below.